RaspberryPiFoundation/weather-station/README.md

   `sudo reboot`

-1. The cron scheduler will record a measurement from every sensor every 5 minutes, but you can manually cause a measurement to be taken at any time with the following command:
+1. You can manually cause a measurement to be taken at any time with the following command:

   `sudo ~/weather-station/log_all_sensors.py`